TabbycatDebate/tabbycat/docs/guide/scaling.rst

 Scaling & Performance on Heroku
 ===============================

 If you expect your Tabbycat site to gain lots of traffic — either because it has a lot of participants or will be followed by lots of people who are not attending — there are a number of strategies to ensure that it will remain fast despite this attention.
-This is typically only necessary for large tournaments that will display information on the public-facing version of your Tabbycat site; and even then ongoing performance improvements should mean that only minor amounts of 'scaling' are needed.
+This is typically only necessary for very large tournaments that will display information on the public-facing version of your Tabbycat site; and even then only minor amounts of 'scaling' are needed at particular occasions.

 By default, a Tabbycat installation runs on Heroku's free tier.
-This is a resource-constrained environment that has limited capacity to serve high amounts of traffic; particularly during 'bursty' events such as a draw or tab release at a big tournament.
+This is a resource-constrained environment whose limits can be reached when serving high amounts of traffic during 'bursty' events such as a draw or tab release at a big tournament.
 For tournaments Australs-size and up, the amount of scaling needed is typically minor; however, if your site does become slow you want to be able to do so quickly and with confidence — knowing what to do and how to do it ahead of time can be critical to prevent disruptions.

 Improving performance will typically require paying for higher levels of Heroku services, however note that these are billed on a per-minute (not monthly) basis.
 If you make use of any upgrades mentioned below, you will only be billed for the actual duration used — i.e. if an upgrade is listed at $100/month, but you only use it for 4 hours, the final bill will be around $0.50.
 As such you can make use of high-performing resources just when they are needed, without needing to pay the full monthly price to maintain the resource indefinitely.